KeYiMC/.github/profile/README.md

 # KeYiMC

-We provide you some nice works around Minecraft.
+We provide you some nice work around Minecraft.